sislam5489/Codepath-Flix/Readme.md

 <img src="http://g.recordit.co/uG5cGSRBJR.gif" width=250> <br>

 ### Notes
--Installing AlamoFireImage, which was resolved by cleaning build files -Installing CocoaPods, which was resolved by googling -CollectionView layout was only displaying a single column, and I discovered the layout had to be configured programatically
+- Installing AlamoFireImage, which was resolved by cleaning build files
+- Installing CocoaPods, which was resolved by googling
+- CollectionView layout was only displaying a single column, and I discovered the layout had to be configured programatically